banzaicloud/istio-operator/README.md

 ## Issues, feature requests and roadmap

-Please note that the Istio operator is under heavy development and new releases might introduce breaking changes.
+Please note that the Istio operator is constantly under development and new releases might introduce breaking changes.
 We are striving to keep backward compatibility as much as possible while adding new features at a fast pace.
-Issues, new features or bugs are tracked on the projects [GitHub page]() - please feel free to add yours!
+Issues, new features or bugs are tracked on the projects [GitHub page](https://github.com/banzaicloud/istio-operator/issues) - please feel free to add yours!

 To track some of the significant features and future items from the roadmap please visit the [roadmap doc](docs/roadmap.md).